 - Little Cupcake Bakeshop - A more recent favorite, the Little Cupcake Bakeshop, in Soho and Brooklyn offers delicious cupcakes like Brooklyn Blackout and Pistachio Grape Jam, along with other treats like Caramel Pecan Cheesecake and Banana Chocolate Coconut Cookies.

-The Best Chocolate Chip Cookies in New York City
+The Best Chocolate Chip Cookies for Dessert in New York City

 We have some serious cookie competition here in NYC with one of my personal favorite treats - the chocolate chip cookie.
 Here are the top contenders -